ReLIFE-Project-EU/relife-platform-data-layer/README.md

-# ReLIFE-Example-Stack-Oferta-23-134
+# ReLIFE Example Stack

-An example stack demonstrating how all components of the ReLIFE platform fit together
+An example stack demonstrating how all components of the ReLIFE platform fit together.